Hope for the best, but prepare for the worst with a 25 year emergency food supply

 For starters, you’ll need to pick up a hefty supply of mylar bags.
 You can buy them by the carton and easily seal them to keep your food fresh for 25 years.
 Trust the astronauts.
 If it’s good enough to survive space, it can definitely withstand the test of time!

 In addition, you will need to purchase at least one oxygen absorber per bag.
 Again, think about the astronauts.
 Just like the space station needs mylar insulators, so too does it require oxygen!

-Also, you should place any products stored in mylar bags into thick plastic buckets.
+Also, I repeat, you should place any products stored in Mylar bags into thick plastic buckets.
 This ensures that rodents and other pests will stay away from your investment.
 Make sure the bins or buckets are made from food-grade plastics.
 Otherwise, chemicals and dyes may contaminate your supply.